How to Please a Woman: 9 Techniques to Make Sex Better for Her

 The vagina, meanwhile, can become engorged with blood during sexual arousal.
 However, research suggests most women don’t experience orgasm from vaginal stimulation alone and require direct clitoral stimulation to climax.

-Of course, this precludes the very-real G-spot from entering the conversation.
-But rather than give you a bunch of G-spot sex tips, we’ll remind you that your partner will have specific preferences, and you can really just ask them what gets them off.
+Of course, this precludes the very real G-spot from entering the conversation.
+But rather than give you a bunch of G-spot sex tips, we’ll remind you that your partner will have specific preferences, and you can really just ask how to please her in a way that feels best for her.

 Psychology